Applies from Thu 13 May 2021, 5.00pm. Last reviewed: Thu 13 May 2021, 5.18pm.

 - You take a map and compass and know how to use them (sections of track are still not obvious under snow).

-You will likely only encounter snow drifts above the ~6.5km mark (below Seamans Hut).
+You will likely only encounter snow drifts along this walk.
 Please make sure that:

-- You're wearing good waterproof footwear for a more comfortable and safer walk.
+- You're wearing good waterproof footwear for a more comfortable and safer walking

 - You take extreme caution when walking across snow drifts.